vortexntnu/software-learning-period/README.md

 Task 1 will go through how to make a catkin workspace, how to run a node, and how to listen to a topic.

 You need at least three terminal windows open for this part.
-* One terminal window to run the node (this will be the termianl that you will build the workspace in.)
+* One terminal window to run the node (this will be the terminal that you will build the workspace in.)
 * One terminal to run a roscore
 * One terminal to listen to the node